 I became a lawyer to defend the right to free expression and to advance the legal rights of those pushed to the margins by the legal system.

 As an activist in the global justice / anti-globalization movement of the 1990s, I was swept up in numerous mass arrests of demonstrators.
-Activist attorneys always got me out of jail and petitioned the courts to affirm the rights of demonstrators so that we could stay out of jail.
+Activist attorneys always got me out of jail and filed the lawsuits against city officials and police departments to assure that demonstrators wouldn’t be arrested the next time.
 I decided to become one of those lawyers.

 In 2009, I returned to Los Angeles and joined the Disability Rights Legal Center, where my practiced focused primarily on the intersection of disability and law enforcement.
 I litigated a class action challenge to the abysmal conditions at the L.A.
-County Jail for people with physical disabilities, class actions against three separate police departments for failing to provide effective communication for people who are deaf or hard of hearing during law enforcement encounters, and a case addressing the failure of the law enforcement agencies to accommodate a young woman with severe cognitive disabilities in the execution of a search warrant and interrogations of family members at her home.
+County Jail for people with physical disabilities, class actions against three separate police departments for failing to provide effective communication for people who are deaf or hard of hearing during encounters with cops, and a case addressing the failure of law enforcement agencies to accommodate a young woman with severe cognitive disabilities in the execution of a search warrant and interrogations of family members at her home.

 In 2011, I joined the PETA Foundation, where I sought to improve the lives of animals through legal advocacy.
 As a vegan my entire adult life, I sought to enforce the few legal protections afforded to animals and to defend the rights of activists who spoke up for animal rights.
-As Director of Litigation, I oversaw and litigated matters involving the First Amendment an animal law, including challenging state “Ag-Gag” laws which seek to criminalize undercover investigations at factory farms, content-based prohibitions against animal rights advocacy in government-run advertising, and a school board that sought to fire a teacher for advocating veganism on his personal Facebook page.
-I also litigated cases attempting to establish certain constitutional rights for non-human animals, endangered species act litigation on behalf of captive animals, consumer protection actions seeking to enforce laws against animal cruelty, as well as public records litigation and cases against government administrative agencies for failure to failing to protect animals as required by law.
+As Director of Litigation, I oversaw and litigated matters involving the First Amendment and animal law, including challenging state “Ag-Gag” laws which seek to criminalize undercover investigations at factory farms, content-based prohibitions against animal rights advocacy in government-run advertising, and a school board that sought to fire a teacher for advocating veganism on his personal Facebook page.
+I also litigated cases attempting to establish certain constitutional rights for non-human animals, Endangered Species Act litigation on behalf of captive animals, consumer protection actions seeking to enforce laws against animal cruelty, as well as public records litigation against government administrative agencies for failing to protect animals as required by law.